Minnesota State Highway 89

-Minnesota State Highway 89 (MN 89) is a 143.650 mi highway in northwest Minnesota, which runs from its intersection with U.S. Highway 2 at Eckles Township, just north of Wilton (near Bemidji) and continues north to its northern terminus at the Canadian border, where it becomes Manitoba Highway 89, near Pinecreek.
+Minnesota State Highway 89 (MN 89) is a 143.650 mi highway in northwest Minnesota, which runs from its intersection with U.S. Highway 2 at Eckles Township, just north of Wilton (near Bemidji) and continues north to its northern terminus at the Canada–United States border, where it becomes Manitoba Highway 89, near Pinecreek.

 The highway runs around the west side of Red Lake between Bemidji and Roseau.
 "Moose" signs can be seen along this route.

 Route description

 Highway 89 serves as a north–south route between Bemidji, Red Lake, Grygla, Roseau, and the Canadian border.

 The route is also known as 5th Avenue SW in the city of Roseau.

 Hayes Lake State Park is located 9 miles east of the junction of Highway 89 and Roseau County Road 4.
 The park entrance is located on Roseau County Road 4.

 Highway 89 is concurrent with State Highway 1 for 28 mi on the southwest side of Red Lake.
 This is the longest concurrency with another state highway within Minnesota.

 A new U.S. Highway 2 interchange with State Highway 89 in Eckles Township is planned for 2012.

 The route is legally defined as Legislative Routes 136 and 218 in the Minnesota Statutes.
 It is not marked with these numbers.